okx/okexchain-docs/docs/developers/basics/accounts.md

 ```

 ::: tip
-The Cosmos SDK Keyring output (i.e `oec keys`) only supports addresses and public keys in Bech32 format.
+The Cosmos SDK Keyring output (i.e `exchaincli keys`) only supports addresses and public keys in Bech32 format.
 :::

 To retrieve the Ethereum hex address using Web3, use the JSON-RPC [`oec_accounts`](./json_rpc.md#eth_accounts) endpoint: